Recurring Revenue: Types, Formula, and How to Improve It

 For example, Zendesk offers different annual subscription plans with various features.

 Not only that, but each subscription tier also charges per user and enables more customization with each level.
-So we can say they combine per-feature, per-user, and tiered pricing models.
+So we can say they combine per-feature, per-user, and tiered SaaS pricing models.

 This pricing offers their users more options and more value, as they can choose exactly what they need.